Flusche & Fitzgerald, Attorneys at Law

-Virginia Reckless Driving Attorney
+Virginia Reckless Driving Attorneys

 Since you’re here, you are probably charged with Virginia reckless driving.
 You may have a barrage of advertising being thrown at you.
 It’s confusing and possibly scary.
 You are not alone.
 This site is the key to understanding your charge, possible defenses, what might happen in court, and how to select an attorney for your case.
 It’s all right here.

-I suggest sitting down in your favorite chair with a cup of coffee or tea and diving right in.
+Sit down in your favorite chair with a cup of coffee or tea and diving right in.
 When you’re done browsing, you’ll have a clearer picture of how to handle your case.

 Get Started